 A catalogue issued by Columbia Records in 1901 mentioned two wax cylinders labeled "Vocal Solos in Hawaiian", containing recordings of "Aloha ʻOe" (# 30200) and "Kuʻu Pua I Paoakalani" (# 30201).
 Neither on the labels nor in the catalogue was any further information given regarding the performer(s).
-It is uncertain if this was recorded in Hawaii and the cylinders are now lost.
-SEE NEXT LINK:
+It is uncertain if this was recorded in Hawaii or New York.

 A more detailed documented version was recorded in 1904

 (c) Quartet of Hawaiian Girls from Kawaihao Seminary (1904)